 So Far I have reviewed Britain’s Dragonflies, Britain’s Butterflies and Britain’s Hoverflies so now for another from the Wildguides collection: Britain’s Sea Mammals, Whales, Dolphins, Porpoises and Seals and Where to Find them (wow that’s a mouthful of a title, I’ll refer to it as Britain’s Sea Mammals from now on!)

-I’ve seen a number of animals at sea, over the years, either by boat or occasionally from the mainland, and if I'm totally honest, I have reliably been able to identify the seals and harbour porpoise.
-I have been (reliably) informed that others were seen, but I have never really known myself and until now (well 2013) I had no book to help me.
+I’ve seen a number of animals at sea, over the years, either by boat or occasionally from the mainland, and if I’m totally honest, I have reliably only been able to identify the seals and harbour porpoise.
+I have been informed that others were seen. but until now I had no book to help me.

 That heading sounds a bit graphic!
-But contained within the pages of Britain's Sea Mammals are, not just loads of great photos, but there are some wonderful illustrations, incredibly useful maps and detailed text that describes each species likely to visit the British Isles, as well as behaviour, status and distribution and some really good observation tips.
+But contained within the pages of Britains Sea Mammals are, not just loads of great photos, but also wonderful illustrations; incredibly useful maps; and detailed text that describes each species likely to visit the British Isles.
+As well as behaviour, status and distribution, and some really good observation tips.